 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Lakeland Montessori, assets exceeded liabilities by \$1,111,299 at the close of the current fiscal year.
+The School's net position was \$1,223,278 at the close of the current fiscal year.
+Unrestricted net position is approximately 87% of the total net position and the School's investment in capital assets makes up the remaining 13%.